João Pedro (footballer, born 15 November 1996): Palmeiras

+Chapecoense (loan)

 On 10 January 2017, João Pedro was officially presented at Chapecoense, after agreeing to a one-year loan deal with the club.
 He played 12 games as the team mourning the recent death of most of its players won the Campeonato Catarinense, scoring once in a 4–1 home win over Brusque on 29 March.

+Bahia (loan)

-At the start of 2018, João Pedro was lent to Bahia for the whole of 2018.
+At the start of 2018, João Pedro was sent on loan to Bahia for the whole of 2018.
 He played seven games as they too were crowned state champions.

 Porto

 On 7 June 2018, João Pedro signed for FC Porto on a five-year contract for a fee of €4 million.
 Used mainly for the reserve team in LigaPro, he played just three games in cups in his first season, starting with a 1–1 home draw with G.D.
 Chaves in the Taça da Liga group stage on 14 September.

+Bahia (second loan)

 On 30 July 2019, João Pedro returned to Bahia on loan until the end of 2020.
 He was part of the squad that won the 2020 Campeonato Baiano, but was unused in the final penalty shootout victory over Atlético Alagoinhas in the final on 8 August; he played 12 games in the Copa do Nordeste including both legs of the 4–1 aggregate final loss to Ceará.
+In January 2021, João Pedro's loan to Bahia was extended until 30 June of the same year.